 Will there be music at the service?

-Music can be played during usual Sunday worship services and at ceremonies, but singing and having musicians who play wind instruments are to be avoided, because (similarly to coughing) these activities are thought to carry additional risk of viral infection through airborne droplets.
+Music can be played during usual Sunday worship services and at ceremonies, but singing and having musicians who play wind/brass instruments are to be avoided, because (similarly to coughing) these activities are thought to carry additional risk of viral infection through airborne droplets.
 Talk to the vicar about music and they’ll be pleased to advise.

 Will someone need to visit us at home before the service?